isomerpages/moe-ganengsengsch/_school-information/Full Subject Based Banding (FSBB) in GESS.md

 </li>
 	<li>
     <input type="checkbox" id="accordion16">
-    <label for="accordion16"><h5 style="color:black">Is there streaming at the end of Sec 2?</h5></label>
+    <label for="accordion16"><h5 style="color:black">If I do not qualify for higher level Humanities at the end of Sec 1, is there another chance?</h5></label>
     <div>
       <ul>
-				<li>Streaming for different subject combinations will take place based on students’ Sec 2 overall results.
-Students will be placed in courses that best fit their academic ability and aspirations for their upper secondary education.</li>
+				<li>At the end of Sec 2, students who meet the criteria for out-of-stream (OSS) subjects at the upper secondary levels can offer higher-level Humanities.</li>
 			</ul>
     </div>
 </li>
 	<li>
     <input type="checkbox" id="accordion17">
-    <label for="accordion17"><h5 style="color:black">Are there changes at the National Exams for a FSBB student?</h5></label>
+    <label for="accordion17"><h5 style="color:black">Does offering Humanities at a higher level increase my chance to be laterally transferred?</h5></label>
     <div>
       <ul>
-				<li>At the moment, there are no changes to the national exams for FSBB students.
-Students will register for their subjects according to the stream that they offer these subjects at, eg. Express Mathematics, N(A) Science etc.
+				<li>The criteria for lateral transfer are independent of whether a student offers higher-level Humanities, although offering subjects at a higher level is an indication of his/her ability to cope with higher academic demands.
 				</li>
 			</ul>
     </div>